 Closely related to Dionisio Ridruejo and his group of Fallangist intellectuals, he became Professor of History of Medicine at the University of Madrid in 1942.
-In 1943, he boosted the creation of the Institute of History of Medicine "Instituto Arnau de Vilanova de Historia de la Medicina" within the National Scientific Research Council "Consejo Superior de Investigaciones Científicas".
+In 1943, he promoted the creation of the Arnau de Vilanova Institute of History of Medicine (Instituto Arnau de Vilanova de Historia de la Medicina) as part of the National Scientific Research Council (Consejo Superior de Investigaciones Científicas).

-In 1952, he was appointed as Rector of the university by the Ministry Joaquín Ruiz Giménez, and he was committed to the timid open-mindedness movement that the Ministry promoted.
-The first relevant students protest in 1965 would determine the dismissals of both of them.
+In 1952, he was appointed Rector of the university by the Minister Joaquín Ruiz Giménez, and he was committed to the timid open-mindedness movement that the Ministry promoted.
+The first significant student protests in 1965 would lead to him being dismissed from both positions.